martelli/cql_stress/README.md

 To assess the exact amount of entries is being written, use the `-serial` flag.
 This assumes also the use of the `-save` flag to preverse database content.

+## Resource limiting and result sample

+To limit the amount of CPU used on both server and client, we can do:

+- start scylladb instance we can add `--smp 1`.
+- do `export GOMAXPROCS=1` before calling the cli tool.

+By using these on AMD Ryzen 7 3700X, we verified average throughput of 100k writes/s with an average latency around 1ms, while CPU stays around 80% utilization for each process.

 ## Help